Carbon NewsPrimary Nickel Production Surges 35%: Which Companies Are Nailing It?

 Indonesia’s rapidly expanding nickel industry has led to an oversupply, causing prices to drop significantly.
 This surplus has driven nickel prices down as supply exceeds demand, impacting the overall market dynamics.

-Jason Sappor, a senior analyst at S&P Global Commodities Insights, noted in a report that the nickel market is likely to remain in oversupply until at least 2028, with price pressures persisting over the medium term.
+Analysts noted that the nickel market is likely to remain in oversupply until at least 2028, with price pressures persisting over the medium term.

 How Major Nickel Companies Weather the Storm

 Companies like Nickel Industries Ltd. managed to increase production despite unfavorable conditions.
-The company produced 31,975 metric tons of nickel in Q2, a 27.7% year-over-year increase, as reported in June.
 Bad weather and regulatory hurdles slowed output, but Nickel Industries demonstrated resilience, capitalizing on better operational efficiencies.

 However, not all primary nickel producers enjoyed growth in Q2 2024.
-Glencore PLC, the Swiss-based diversified miner, recorded a drop in production, with 5,100 metric tons less than the previous year as seen in the above chart.
+Glencore PLC, the Swiss-based diversified miner, recorded a drop in production.
 This decline stems from challenges at their Koniambo joint venture in New Caledonia, which was under care and maintenance due to severe cost overruns.

 Canada-based Lundin Mining Corporation also experienced a sharp downturn.
-The company’s mined nickel production fell by 63.3% in Q2, producing only 1,721 metric tons.
+The company’s mined nickel production significantly fell in Q2, producing only 1,721 metric tons.
 Lundin attributed this drop to an underground collapse at its Eagle site in Michigan, which severely limited output.

 Consequently, the company revised its 2024 nickel production guidance down to 7,000-9,000 metric tons, significantly lower than the earlier estimate of 10,000-13,000 metric tons.